Webinar Library

 The Great River Road: Uniting Communities, Driving Growth

-Susanne Thiede-Barnet from the Mississippi River Parkway Commission (MRPC) will provide information on the Great River Road – a National Scenic Byway and All-American Road that spans 10 states along the Mississippi River.
-She will highlight how the MRPC fosters tourism, drives economic development in river communities, and preserves the region’s cultural and natural heritage.
-Attendees will gain insight into collaborative initiatives that connect communities, expand recreational opportunities, and support sustainable growth throughout the corridor.
+Susanne Thiede-Barnet, Managing Director of the Mississippi River Parkway Commission, focuses on the Great River Road – a National Scenic Byway and All-American Road spanning 10 states along the Mississippi River.
+She highlights how the Mississippi River Parkway Commission drives tourism, supports local economies, and preserves the cultural and natural heritage of river communities.

 October 2025